publicissapient-france/xebikart-infra/doc/adr/005-use-kubectl-and-helm-for-k8s-deployment.md

 - Has some painful limitation according to some feedback we got
 - Need to setup Tiller on the K8s clusters
+- Existing charts often lack documentation which make it a bit painful to tune

 The main challenge with Helm will be to pre-provision the GKE clusters with Helm in a clean way, ideally not running by `helm init` but in a more "as-code"